 For ceramic-honeycomb catalysts light-off occurs when your woodstove reaches about 500° Fahrenheit (260° Celsius),

 For Condar steel-honeycomb catalysts, light-off temperature is reached faster, at approximately 400° Fahrenheit (204° Celsius).

 Use a woodstove thermometer or digital catalytic thermometer to monitor temperature of the catalyst, to achieve maximum catalytic reaction during your burn.

 Catalytic reaction maxes out at about 1300 degrees Fahrenheit through any combustor.
 Exceeding this temperature is destructive to the combustor and to the components of your stove.

 What Our Customers Are Saying:

-"My woodstove is ten years old, so I was surprised to find that Condar Company not only offered a combustor for my stove; they actually had it in
+"My woodstove is ten years old, so I was surprised to find that Condar Company not only offered a catalyst for my stove; they actually had it in

 stock and at half the cost of the original!
 I can already confirm the installation and fit is perfect.
-I'm confident the combustor will perform as
+I'm confident the catalyst will perform as

 well or better than the original, and I'm recommending Condar to every woodstove owner I know." -Dan James; Hamilton, Michigan